 What is a Process Engineer?

-A Process Engineer is a highly skilled, technical professional who works to improve industrial production processes.
-They are responsible for developing and maintaining efficient systems that can drive the production of goods while reducing waste and cost.
-Through their expertise in automation and process control, they are able to identify areas of improvement within an operational system or facility.
-This could be anything from increasing quality standards, improving safety protocols or finding more efficient ways to utilize resources available to them.
+A Process Engineer is a technical expert with specialized skills who endeavors to enhance industrial production processes.
+Their core responsibility is to formulate and sustain proficient systems that enable the manufacturing of goods while reducing waste and expenses.
+By utilizing their proficiencies in automation and process control, they can recognize areas of enhancement within an operational facility or system.
+Their improvement goals might include enhancing quality standards, refining safety protocols, or devising more efficient methods to utilize available resources.

 Process Engineers must possess a vast knowledge base which includes engineering principles such as thermodynamics, fluid mechanics and chemical kinetics, as well as knowledge related to specific materials used in the manufacturing process including metals, plastics and composites.
 Further knowledge required may include programming languages like C++ or Java; networking protocols such as Ethernet/IP; robotics; PLCs (Programmable Logic Controllers); CAD (Computer Aided Design) software and SCADA (Supervisory Control And Data Acquisition).